NewOsakA/ku-polls/Installation.md

 ### 6. Edit the ```.env``` File
 Open the ```.env``` file in a text editor and modify the variables to suit your local setup.
+There is an example provided in the directory named 'sample.env'

 ### 7. Apply Database Migrations
 Run the migrations to set up the database schema.